Dhar15/Computer-Graphics-Lab/README.md

 # Computer-Graphics-Lab

+This repository contains lab programs and additional practice programs for Computer Graphics Laboratory (17CSL68)

 ## How to install Visual Studio 2019 for Windows - A Guide

 1. Download and Install Visual Studio 2019 from here - https://visualstudio.microsoft.com/vs/